thaliapena12/Marvel-Memory-Puzzle/README.md

 ## Getting Started

 #### How To Run The Application
-- Copy Path to entry file (index.css) and paste on your browser.
+- Copy Path to entry file (index.html) and paste on your browser.

 ## Author